gierdo/gierdo.github.io/_posts/2024-03-15-shim-cooking.md

 However, system integration is not ideal.
 Some (most?) of that is by design, a container is supposed to be separated from the host system, after all.
-What if I want to just want to isolate a specific tool and specify it in the context of a project?
+What if I just want to isolate a specific tool and specify it in the context of a project?
 Especially, if the tool does not have any specific system dependencies, but is rather self-contained?

 ### Shim managers